jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   the test still passes

-* I can now change the range of random numbers I use in the test in one place instead of two
+* I can now change the range of random numbers for the test in one place

   .. code-block:: python